fmoriaud/myjmol1462/README.md

 There are modifications in the Jmol code which are documented in the commits in this github project.

 A test package is provided, showing how to programatically add Hydrogens and minimize a ligand within its target.
-Tests are released with the GNU Lesser General Public License.
+Tests are released with the GNU Lesser General Public License version 3.

 Run the project: